amygdala/code-snippets/ml/kubeflow-argo/README.md

 As part of the workflow, your models were deployed to Cloud ML Engine Online Prediction.
 The model name is `taxifare`, and the version names are derived from the workflow name.

-You can view the versions of the `taxifare` model in the Cloud Console:
+You can view the deployed versions of the `taxifare` model in the Cloud Console:
 [https://console.cloud.google.com/mlengine/models](https://console.cloud.google.com/mlengine/models).

 Make a prediction using one of the deployed model versions as follows.
 Change to the [`components/cmle`](components/cmle) directory, and run the following command, replacing `<YOUR_PROJECT_NAME>` and `<MODEL_VERSION_NAME>`.